 Prospective instructors should have a master’s degree or higher, be knowledgeable of university programs, services, and resources, and have prior experience teaching and/or working with university students.

 Strategies for Success focuses on teaching students to recognize obstacles in achieving academic success.
 Topics include, but are not limited to, study habits, time management, emotional intelligence, making wise choices, and many other habits that successful students use in school, life and work.
-The course consists of a weekly one hour lecture and one hour small group discussion (around 20 students).
+The course consists of a weekly two 50 minute small group (around 20 students) discussion times each week.
 Contact the Center for Student Advancement (CSA) for more information.

 Undergraduate "tutors" must meet high academic standards and undergo required training, even beyond the College Reading and Learning Association certification standards.
 We seek undergraduates with at least 12 credits from OU, a 3.5 or higher GPA, and grades of A in the courses they wish to tutor.
 The position is posted at the end of each semester at jobs.ou.edu under "UC Learning Center."